-A quick and easy fennel salad with oranges and dried figs is refreshing and delicious.
-When the weather starts to warm up, we are always on the hunt for quick and light meals.
-Salads are a great way to stay nutritious with the right ingredients of course, but again they are quick and easy to prepare.
+Easy homemade fennel salad with oranges and dried figs – a fresh, healthy, and delicious salad with exciting flavors.
+Salads are a great way to stay nutritious with the right ingredients, of course, but they are quick and easy to prepare.

-Fennel also labeled fresh anise, is an aromatic edible plant with many great health benefits and rich in nutrients.
+Fennel, also labeled fresh anise, is an aromatic edible plant with many great health benefits and nutrients.
 The Fennel plant is very versatile and is used in many recipes.

 To create the vinaigrette:

-To make the vinaigrette I use about 1/8 of a teaspoon of my Original Hot and Spicy Blend of goodness to create a subtle kick.
+To make the vinaigrette, I used about 1/8 of a teaspoon of my NouBess Original Hot and Spicy Herbs Blend of goodness to create a subtle kick.
 Mix the olive oil, champagne vinegar and with the spicy blend and you have a vinaigrette ready in 2 minutes.
 You can use any other types of vinegar if you want.

 Best ways to serve